heksaani/database-application/README.md

 - Leader can see progress of group members (x)
 - Leader can set a deadline for tasks (x)
 - Leader can see how much time a task took to complete (x)
-- Leader can see how much time a user spent on tasks
+- Leader can see how much time a user spent on tasks (x)

 Currently working features:
 1. Registration, login